ccg-v/inception/TO_DO.md

 remove exposed ports from MDB and WP Dockerfiles

 Secrets?
+Ignore .env?

 Document hash creation, wp-cli installation, as part of dump.sql
  - what is dump.sql for

 Set certificate paths/names in .env and replace them in nginx.conf

 Am I hardcoding the env variables somewhere?
-It worked when I had wrong syntax in .env file, so I was presumibly passing the values somehow...
+It worked when I had wrong syntax in .env file,so I was presumibly passing the values somehow...

+Warning in wordpress logs about root user -> normal?

 NO APARECEN LOS COMENTARIOS
 SEGUNDO USUARIO?